mixxxdj/manual/source/chapters/library.rst

 **Importing tracks**
-  Mixxx imports your music library automatically when it is run for the first time, and automatically detects newly added tracks on each subsequent run.
+  Mixxx imports your music library automatically when it is run for the first time.
 Go to the chapter :ref:`djing-import` for detailed information.

 **Previewing Tracks**
   To pre-listen to tracks in your headphones without loading them to a regular